THE LOST ART OF LETTER WRITING

 A STORY

 Before we give you some prompts for your letters this month, here’s a beautiful story from our friends at PLOUGH: How a quiet rural family’s little daughter started writing a man on death row.
 That started a relationship that grew into a decade, and embraced the entire family.
-(Hint: maybe it’s ok to involve your kids, if you want.)
+(Hint: maybe it’s ok to involve your kids.)

 PROMPTS TO START